Posted On February 9, 2021 Personal Injury

 In recent years, plaintiffs have filed 125,000 claims alleging that the weedkiller Roundup caused their cancer.
 Now, thousands of lawsuits are moving forward with trials – and new claims are still being filed.
 Speak with an experienced Roundup Cancer claim lawyer today about your next steps in getting legal compensation.

-More than two years after the first Roundup cancer lawsuit went to trial, pharmaceutical and life science company Bayer, which acquired Roundup manufacturer Monsanto in September 2016, is still facing ongoing claims.
+More than two years after the first Roundup cancer lawsuit went to trial, pharmaceutical and life science company Bayer was still facing ongoing claims.

-A 90-day stay on the lawsuits, intended to allow Bayer more time to settle claims against the company, expired on November 2nd, Claims Journal reported.
-This means trials can resume amidst continuing settlement negotiations and mediations, according to Bloomberg Industry Group.
+A 90-day stay on the lawsuits, intended to allow Bayer more time to settle claims against the company, expired on November 2, 2020, Claims Journal reported.
+This meant that trials could resume amidst continuing settlement negotiations and mediations, according to Bloomberg Industry Group.

-As these thousands of claims approach resolution, more Roundup lawsuits are still being filed in November 2020, the Hawaii Tribune-Herald reported.
+More Roundup lawsuits were still being filed in November 2020, the Hawaii Tribune-Herald reported.

 Roundup lawsuits are based on arguments – backed by evidence – that exposure to the glyphosate in Roundup weedkiller products causes cancer.
 To build a successful claim, your attorney will have to know the details of your cancer diagnosis, prognosis, and treatment plan.